isomerpages/moe-blangahrisepri/index.md

       url: https://blangahrisepri.moe.edu.sg/president-s-award-for-teachers-pat-recipient-mr-shang-thian-huat-hod-pe-cca/
       image: /images/2024 Photos/PAT 2024/710b1e92_48ff_4e26_a27a_1d3451047f74.jpg
       alt: Image alt text
   - infopic:
-      title: "Celebrating our students: 2024 Achievements in Sports"
-      button: Read More
-      alt: Image alt text
-      url: /celebrating-our-students-2024-achievements-in-sports/
-      image: /images/2024 Photos/Sports/2024_NSG_Basketball.jpg
-      description: As we approach Children’s Day, we would like to celebrate our students for their participation and achievements in sports in 2024.
-      subtitle: HIGHLIGHTS
-  - infopic:
       title: PSLE Care Pack for P6 Students
       subtitle: HIGHLIGHTS